 If one is planning on traveling for Christmas, considerations as to what to pack are always important.
 This is especially the case with new airport regulations if one plans to fly to one’s destination.
-If one is traveling for Christmas via car, packing problems can be eased, but one should still consider carefully what to bring.
+If one is traveling via car, packing problems can be eased, but one should still consider carefully what to bring.

 If one is flying, one of the largest concerns is how to transport Christmas gifts.
 First be aware that one cannot transport wrapped Christmas gifts.
 They will be unwrapped and inspected.
 Further, if one is bringing a large number of gifts, it may be less expensive to simply have the gifts shipped to the homes of the relatives or friends one plans to visit.
 This can save a great deal of time, hassle and expense.

 Whether one is flying or driving while traveling for Christmas, one should remember to keep some personal items close at hand.
 These include passports if needed, medications, and personal hygiene items like maxi pads or tampons.

 If one plans to bring any liquids to an airport, one now is limited to a single plastic bag in which to carry-on things like shampoo.
 Each passenger can carry such a bag, so one might be able to split up personal items among family members.
 Alternately, consider buying shampoo, lotion, or soaps after reaching one’s destination.